Skip to content

 • Physical components.
 Games with real evidence items — printed photographs, folded notes, physical puzzles — are more immersive than app-only or card-only formats.

 • Replayability.
 Some escape room games are single-use.
-Others, like Sentinel, are designed to be solved once with full commitment — more like an experience than a game you'll shelf and replicate.
 That's fine if you're buying it as a gift or an event, but worth knowing before you buy.

 • Difficulty calibration.
 Look for games that include a rating or guidance on puzzle difficulty.
 A game pitched too easy loses the tension; too hard and one frustrated player can pull the whole group down.

 • Age guidance.
-Most mystery puzzle boxes suggest 14+ or 18+ to ensure the complexity works — but that's actually ideal for family game night with older children or adults playing together.
+Most mystery puzzle boxes suggest 14+ to ensure the complexity works — but that's actually ideal for family game night with older children or adults playing together.

 How to Make Family Game Night Actually Happen